 The glacier-caked summit of Oregon’s highest peak creates a dramatic centerpiece for this 100-mile/161-kilometer route that skirts the mountain through fruit valleys and thick fir forest.

 There are few more iconic symbols of Oregon than Mt.
-Hood, crowned one of Oregon’s 7 Wonders, the state’s highest point at 11,245 feet and the fourth highest peak in the entire Cascade Mountain Range.
+Hood, the state’s highest point at 11,245 feet/3,427 meters and the fourth highest peak in the entire Cascade Mountain Range.
 Known as Wy’east to the native Multnomah people, it is a dormant stratovolcano that last erupted in the 1780s; just a decade later, British navy explorers spotted it from the Columbia River and named it after a British admiral.
 Twelve glaciers surround Hood’s pyramidal summit, a peak of incomparable alpine beauty that graces the horizon from Portland to beyond The Dalles.
 This route provides Hood views like no other as it arcs around the mountain’s base.

 Hood River Valley